I did not like being pregnant, but I REALLY did not like being pregnant in the first trimester

 I made it 6 weeks before I got sick.

 We had just landed in Hawaii and so far I felt great!
-(I was sad I couldn’t have any drinks, but I was happy to be in Hawaii, and determined not to let the drink-less-ness of the holiday ruin my mood.)
+I had been enjoying my first few weeks of pregnancy, right from deciding how to tell my husband I’m pregnant to planning our nursery.
+(I was sad I couldn’t have any drinks, but I was happy to be in Hawaii and determined not to let the drink-less-ness of the holiday ruin my mood.)
 We had a condo, a rental car, and a beach umbrella.
-And we had a trunk full of steaks, chicken, and salads from Costco for our ten day trip.
+And we had a trunk full of steaks, chicken, and salads from Costco for our ten-day trip.

 Then I BBQ-ed some chicken after a gorgeous day on the beach.